hellmarbecker/blog/_drafts/druid-28-sneak-peek-ingesting-multiple-kafka-topics-into-one-datasource.markdown

 In this quick tutorial, you will learn how to utilize the new options in Kafka ingestion so as to stream multiple topics into one Druid datasource.
 You will need:

-- a Druid 28 preview build
+- a Druid 28 preview build (see below)
 - any Kafka installation
 - I am using [Francesco's pizza simulator](https://github.com/Aiven-Labs/python-fake-data-producer-for-apache-kafka) for generating test data.